alex27dz/RE_analyser/README.md

 ![Coverage Status](https://s3.amazonaws.com/assets.coveralls.io/badges/coveralls_50.svg)

 # Home_analyser
-Autoomation behind a web app for gethering information about houses in any address in US regions for real estate purpose
+Automation behind a web app for gethering information about houses in any address in US regions for real estate purpose